What is the Endocannabinoid System and How Does It Work?

 What is the Cannabinoid System and How Does Supplementation Benefit Us

 Dr. Sean McAllister completed a preclinical study at the California Pacific Medical Center in San Francisco.
-This study determined that breast cancer cells can be destroyed by using CBD to regulate a gene that is called ID-1.
 The future looks promising with the use of cannabinoids.

 As a diverse group of molecules that share some common characteristics, endocannabinoids are produced naturally by the body.
 Over 113 of them exist, and we have the potential to supplement more of them into the body by way of CBD and other hemp-based products.
 Whether the body is using these compounds from the body or by way of an outside source, the effects on the body and mind can be extremely impressive.

 It is essential to utilize a popular CBD product to ensure that you are providing your body with a beneficial supplement, and not something that could end up being dangerous to your health.
 Take the time to do your research on the endocannabinoid system, different forms of CBD products and how these products are taken.
 Also, speak with your doctor before making any CBD product.
 There is the potential for an interaction with other medications that you could currently be taking.

 Share this post